Integrating invoicing systems with Jumpseller

 - With this data, process it and push it to the invoicing system, thus creating the invoice;

-- Add an "Order History Event" at the Jumpseller's store Order.
+- Add an "Order History Event" with a text link with the Invoice Number at the Jumpseller's store Order.
 Use the API

 - Send an email to the Customer, with the Merchant's email address in BCC, informing him of the newly created invoice;